Official: US Navy ship lost steering control before collision

-(CNN)A US Navy official tells CNN that the USS John S. McCain suffered a "steering casualty" as the warship was beginning its approach into the Strait of Malacca, near Singapore, causing it to collide with a commercial tanker Monday.
+(CNN)The USS John S. McCain suffered a "steering casualty" as the warship was beginning its approach into the Strait of Malacca, near Singapore, causing it to collide with a commercial tanker Monday, a US Navy official told CNN.

 The official said it was unclear why the crew couldn't utilize the ship's backup steering systems to maintain control of ship.